 Although some of the most influential positions in the tech scene - such as Facebook (Sheryl Sandberg), Yahoo (Marissa Mayer) or Youtube (Susan Wojcicki) are occupied by women, the scene is always talked about sexism and discrimination:

 There is about the Case Ellen Paowho sued her former employer, venture capitalist Kleiner Perkins Caufield and Byers, for sexual discrimination.

 There is the escort scandal at the latest NOAH Conference at the beginning of June in Berlin: The NOAH is considered the sign of the German digital scene.
 At the evening party, however, they apparently tried to get through the low proportion of women among speakers and participants Employees of an escort service to lift.

-And there are the accusations against the Internet activist Jacob Appelbaum, so far a prominent hanger of the Tor project, which he left at the beginning of June because of numerous accusations of sexual harassment and abuse.
+And there are the allegations against the Internet activist Jacob Appelbaum, so far prominent figurehead of the Tor project, which he left in early June because of numerous allegations of sexual harassment and abuse.

 These scandals are finally flanked by countless anti-feminist comments in the discussion forums of tech sites such as Heise.

 It is therefore all the more interesting to take a look at the salary structure in this industry: Are women in the IT and tech industry systematically discriminated against?
 Is the scene latently hostile to women?
 And can this be seen in the salary, keyword gender pay gap?

 Small differences in content are not friendly to women